GabeTheCoder/SpeedyNetworking/README.md

 # SpeedyNetworking

-SpeedyNetworking is a sexy networking library inspired by Swift 4 syntax.
+SpeedyNetworking is a sexy JSON networking library inspired by Swift 4 syntax for concise API integration.

 ## Inspiration for SpeedyNetworking